signadot/charts/signadot/operator/README.md

 | `sandboxTrafficManager.enabled` | Whether to enable the Sandbox Traffic Manager Sidecar on forked workloads                                 | `true`  |
 | `allowOrphanedResources`        | Allow Signadot Custom Resources to exist in the cluster when not created or managed via the control plane | `false` |

-ℹ️ For development clusters (such as Minikube, MicroK8s, or K3s), we recommend running the controller manager with `operator.replicas = 1` to minimize resource usage.
+ℹ️ For development clusters (such as Minikube, MicroK8s, or K3s), we recommend
+running the controller manager with `operator.replicas = 1` to minimize resource
+usage.
+Note that increasing replicas (`replicas > 1`) does not replicate most
+controller functionality in parallel; only one replica is active at a time, and
+high availability operates in an active-passive manner, primarily benefiting
+sidecar injection.

 ### Image customization parameters